man-group/sparrow/docs/source/array.md

     {
         // Do whatever you need here
         // Keep in min val can be a primitive type,
-        // a string, or even a nestd array.
+        // a string, or even a nested array.
     });
 }, ar);
 ```